 Are you planning a software project?
 If yes, this blog will definitely benefit you with your project.

-Before getting a starting with the software project, it’s universal to ask and answer certain questions.
+Before getting started with the software project, it’s universal to ask and answer certain questions.
 This is because by answering those questions, you can accomplish whatever you want.

-Basically, there are three major phases of any software project.
+Basically, there are three major phases of a software project.
 These are:

 The success rate at every stage ensures an overall success.
 Hence, asking and answering questions in these stages is utterly beneficial.
 So, if you are about to start a software project with your team, this blog is for you.

-Following questions are what I feel like a necessity to ask and answer.
+The following questions are what I feel vital to ask and answer.

-For your better understanding, I have classified the questions under 4 classes.
-Those classes are Product Discovery, User Discovery, Business Discovery, and Project Discovery.
+For a better understanding, I have classified the questions under 4 classes.
+Those classes are product discovery, user discovery, business discovery, and project discovery.

 So, without further ado, let’s start.